leonoel/task/README.md

 The result of a handler function defines the task's current status.
 Throwing an exception signals task failure, returning the sentinel value `pending` signals the task is still waiting for an event, returning any other value signals task success.
 Success and failure trigger a call to their associated continuation and stop event processing, discarding subsequent events.

 Events occuring during execution of the boot function are delayed until the boot function returns.
-All handler functions wrapped by the same event wrapper will be run on a cpu-bound thread pool in a sequential way, so they may safely share unsynchronized mutable state.
+All handler functions wrapped by the same event wrapper will be run on a cpu-bound thread pool sequentially, so they may safely share unsynchronized mutable state.

 `(task-via executor boot & args)` is a variant of `task` allowing to bind the event loop to a custom executor.